-- When you transfer your Great Dane into our care, you will be required to sign a Surrender of Ownership and pay the agreed Surrender fee unless this has been waived.
+- When you transfer your Great Dane into our care, you will be required to sign a Surrender of Ownership.

-- We do NOT take in Danes that have a history of human aggression.
+- We do NOT take in Danes that have had multiple human aggression issues.

 If you are still actively exploring other options to find another home for your Dane;